sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 #### [GUIDELINE] Return value of a UseCase function

-In general, wrap the return value of a UseCase function into a Result<T> class with Success or Failure so that the Presentation layer (View or Bloc) can handle the result easily.
+In general, especially for a single-result operation, wrap the return value of a UseCase function into a Result<T> class with Success<T> or Failure<String> so that the Presentation layer (View or Bloc) can handle the result easily rather than having to deal with exceptions.

-However, there are some exceptions.
-For example, a Stream return value should not be wrapped into Result<T>.
+However, there are some exceptions to this guideline.
+For example, a Stream return value should not be wrapped into Result<T>; instead, it should be returned as is so that the Presentation layer can listen to the stream.

 ## Data Layer